maxrigout/Chess/README.md

    | Contains the source code for the project
    |
 ```
-* Add a font to the fonts folder.
+* Add a font to the resources/fonts folder.
 (You might need to change the font that's loaded in src/Renderer2D/SDL/Renderer2D_SDL.cpp, line 25, wip)
+* Add graphics to the resources/graphics folder.
+You'll need an image for the board and for the pieces.
+You can configure how the images are interpreted in the "loadGraphics" member function of the Game class (Game.cpp line 129).
+For the board image, you'll need to change the variables at lines 78, 79 and 80.

 ## How To Build
 ### Mac OS (with VS Code)